Daedalus-code/cmangos-script/README.md

 ```folder_helper="/scripts/cmangos-script" # please edit if wrong.```
 server.txt at line 52:
 ```sql_mycnf="/scripts/server.cnf" # please edit if wrong.```
-#### Updating/Upgrading Admin Helper
-"update Helper" will "install" mangos into /usr/local/bin and chmod it.
-There will be made a mangos.old version next to it. (non executable)

-The updater will install automatically if any changes and then exit.
-If there is no new changes you will be asked if you want to Install regardless.
 #### Planned Features
 * Time will tell.